neethila-knk/EduPulse-Email-Marketing-Model/README.md

 - Kumarage Kumararatne - Full-Stack Developer (Owner)

+## 📄 License

+This project is licensed under the MIT License - see the LICENSE file for details.

+---

---Developed as part of BSc (Hons) Software Engineering at Plymouth University, UK.
+*Developed as part of BSc (Hons) Software Engineering at Plymouth University, UK.*